katiedelson/game-design-project/devlog.md

 * [Proposal](proposal.pdf)
 * [Other docs](todo)

+### 2024.10.12 - 1hr: Fixed previous issues with wall jump & sliding
+* added a slide state so that sliding after timer and sliding on command didn't interfere
+* deleted the last_jump_direction var and added another Raycast2d and changed is_near_wall() function to have is_near_left_wall() and is_near_right_wall().
+Used these to prevent wall scaling and issue with previous method where falling on same wall after wall jumping doesn't allow another jump in the same direction

 ### 2024.10.09 - 5hrs: Updated wall jumping & sliding and improved umbrellas
 * found out a way to lock horizontal movement when in wall state
-* made it so you can only hold onto the wall for a few seconds before you start sliding down the wall
+* made it so you hold onto the wall for a few seconds before you start sliding down the wall
 * added wall grab sprite
 * made it so you can press the "f" key to slide on command
 * made the amount you bouce relative to the height you fall at, with the condition that the player has to be falling